DoTheEvo/selfhosted-apps-docker/nextcloud/readme.md

 * [Github](https://github.com/nextcloud/server)
 * [DockerHub](https://hub.docker.com/_/nextcloud/)

-Nextcloud is an open source software for sharing files, calendar, and general office collaboration stuff.
+Nextcloud is an open source software for sharing files, calendar, general office collaboration stuff.
 Most people know it and use it as an alternative to onedrive/google drive.

 The Nextcloud server is written in PHP and JavaScript.
 For remote access it employs sabre/dav, an open-source WebDAV server.